brainvisa/casa-distro/doc/source/index.rst

 What is Casa-Distro ?
 ---------------------

-**Short answer:** it's the way to run BrainVISA software in a containerized environment or a virtual machine.
+**Short answer:** it's the way to run or develop BrainVISA software in a containerized environment or a virtual machine.

 **Longer answer:**